mo-sangha/book/chapters/3.typ

   And like a dream,\
   that confused appearance faded into basic space.
 ]

+Part of natural confidence within the view is that ineffability is embraced without a need for a view.
+There's no meditation reference to hold or maintain, and conduct is ensured naturally.
+This is right view in the pure sense of the eightfold path, which is then accompanied by effortless intention, speech, action, livelihood, effort, mindfulness, and concentration.
+As the basis for confusion, conditioned agency is relieved and liberated within its own place.

 #quote(block: true, attribution: [Jigme Lingpa @lotsawa-vajra-verses])[
   Rigpa has always been free from conceptual elaboration.\